tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 ### Allow `iframe` Plug

-To add this response header, we are going to leverage Phoenix's use of [Plug](https://hexdocs.pm/phoenix/plug.html).
-Plug is a library that allows you to interact with HTTP requests and responses in a modular manner.
-The core of Phoenix's HTTP lifecycle is handled through plugs.
+To add this response header, we are going to utilize Phoenix's use of [Plug](https://hexdocs.pm/phoenix/plug.html).
+Plug is a library that allows you to interact with HTTP requests and responses in a modular manner and makes up the core of Phoenix's HTTP lifecycle.

 ### Testing the Plug